Flip graph and arc complex finite rigidity: Background

-Let $S$, $S'$ be compact, connected, orientable surfaces, possibly with boundary except where otherwise noted.
+Let $S$, $S'$ be compact, connected, orientable surfaces, possibly with boundary.
 Assume $S$ and $S'$ each contain a fixed, finite, nonzero number of marked points, with at least one marked point on each boundary component.
 We write $S_{g,n,(p_1,\ldots,p_b)}$ for a surface of genus $g$ with $n$ marked points in its interior and $b$ boundary components where the number of marked points on the $i^{th}$ boundary component is $p_i$.
 If $b = 0$, we write $S_{g,n}$.
-Let $d(S) = 6g + 3b + 3n + p_1 + p_2 + \cdots + p_b - 6$, which is the number of arcs needed to triangulate $S$ in most cases.
+Let $d(S) = 6g + 3n + 3b + p_1 + p_2 + \cdots + p_b - 6$, which is the number of arcs needed to triangulate $S$ in most cases.
+The \emph{extended mapping class group} of $S$, $\emod$, is the group of homeomorphisms of $S$ up to isotopy.

-Let $\arc$ denote the arc complex of a surface $S$, the complex whose 0-simplices represent isotopy classes of essential arcs on $S$ and whose $k$ simplices join collections of $k+1$ vertices representing pairwise disjoint classes of arcs for $k\geq 1$.
-See \cite{shinkle2020finite} for examples and more detail.
-Let $\flip$ denote the flip graph of a surface $S$, a graph whose vertices represent triangulations of $S$, and whose edges represent the flip relation between triangulations.
-See \cite{shinkle2022finite} for examples and further detail.
+The arc complex $\arc$ of a surface $S$ with marked points is the simplicial complex whose 0-simplices represent isotopy classes of essential arcs on $S$ and whose $k$ simplices join collections of $k+1$ vertices representing pairwise disjoint classes of arcs for $k\geq 1$.
+Further details and examples are available in \cite{shinkle2020finite}.